Wipers (band)

-Wipers was a punk rock band formed in Portland, Oregon, in 1977 by guitarist and vocalist Greg Sage, along with drummer Sam Henry and bassist Dave Koupal.
+Wipers was an American punk rock band formed in Portland, Oregon, in 1977 by guitarist and vocalist Greg Sage, along with drummer Sam Henry and bassist Dave Koupal.
 The group's tight song structure and use of heavy distortion were hailed as extremely influential by numerous critics and musicians.
+In particular, Nirvana's lead singer, Kurt Cobain acknowledged that they had heavily influenced him.
 They are also considered to be the first Pacific Northwest punk band.

 History

 Origins

 Sage's intense interest in music began with cutting records at home as an adolescent.

-Inspired by Jimi Hendrix, Sage soon picked up the guitar, and in 1969, at age 17, he played on an eponymous album by professional wrestler Beauregarde.
+Inspired by Jimi Hendrix, Sage soon picked up the guitar; further, in 1969, at age 17, he played on an eponymous album by professional wrestler Beauregarde.